This 72-80 hour course is the industry standard for adventure and rafting guides, Search And Rescue, as well as outdoor leaders.

 Now required by the Boy Scouts for many of its High Adventure programs (such as Philmont & Northern Tier), this two-day intensive wilderness first aid course offers an intro to wilderness medicine.

-Sponsoring a wilderness medicine course through Center for Wilderness Safety - at your own location - is a great way to offer your employees, members and the general public, to learn potentially life-saving skills that might save someone's life one day!
+Sponsoring a wilderness medicine course through Center for Wilderness Safety - at your own location - is a great way to offer your employees, members and the general public, a way to learn potentially life-saving skills that might make all the difference one day!